MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 ### Start installation

-In your browser ([http://localhost:8000](http://localhost:8000)), login to the JupyterHub and open `install_from_source` notebook and run all of the cells in it.
+In your browser ([http://localhost:8000](http://localhost:8000)), login to the JupyterHub and open `install_from_source_debug` notebook and run all of the cells in it.
 This will checkout the source code of MoFEM core and basic user modules including tutorials, and compile user modules.
 New folders will appear in your starting directory:

 - mofem_install - contains source code
 - um_view_debug - symbolic links to the executable binaries of the debugging version